 Therefore, how you present your meta description is very critical to the click-through rate of your listing.
 My suggestion: keep it short, include a call to action, consider including your keyword in the description, and give a compelling reason for why they should click on your result.
 (Remember, try to match their intentions if you can.)

 Don’t duplicate meta descriptions.
-If you accidently duplicate meta descriptions, Google will consider it an error in Google Webmaster Tools.
-Spend time crafting copy that will help you get clicks!
+If you accidentally duplicate meta descriptions, Google will consider it an error in Google Webmaster Tools.

 6. Meta Keyword Tag